Why GPs sometimes charge fees

 Is it true that the BMA sets fees for non-NHS work?

-The BMA suggests fees that GPs may charge their patients for non-NHS work (i.e. work not covered under their contract with the NHS) in order to help GPs set their own professional fees.
+The BMA suggests fees that practices may charge their patients for non-NHS work (i.e. work not covered under their contract with the NHS) in order to help GPs set their own professional fees.
 However, the fees suggested by them are intended for guidance only; they are not recommendations and a doctor is not obliged to charge the rates we suggest.

 Why does it sometimes take my GP a long time to complete my form?

 Time spent completing forms and preparing reports takes the GP away from the medical care of his or her patients.
 Sometimes, the GP who has seen you more than others in the Practice and therefore is best qualified to complete your form, may be away when you bring your form in.
 This is why it is necessary to allow for up to 2 weeks before a form may be completed.
-Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time, so many GPs find they have to take some paperwork home at night and weekends.

 I only need the doctor’s signature – what is the problem?